sanghack81/sanghack81.github.io/index.md

 and developing theory of causal effect identifiability.

+- (Jul 2019) I am thrilled to announce that my paper on general identifiability won the best paper award at UAI'19.
 - (Jul 2019) I am joining Columbia University as an Associate Research Scientist!
 - (May 2019) Two papers are accepted at UAI'19.
 - (Apr 2019) Invited talk at ISysE, KAIST.